-The statewide unemployment rate is seasonally adjusted to eliminate the influences of weather, holidays, the opening and closing of schools, and other recurring seasonal events from an economic time series.
+The statewide and national unemployment rates are seasonally adjusted to eliminate the influences of weather, holidays, the opening and closing of schools, and other recurring seasonal events from an economic time series.

-Tennesseans looking to improve their employment situation can access the latest job openings, update their resumes, and sharpen their job interview skills by visiting the state’s workforce development website.
+Tennesseans looking for work can find the latest job openings, receive assistance updating their resumes, and sharpen their job interview skills by visiting the state’s workforce development website.

 A complete analysis of Tennessee’s unemployment data for November 2018 can be found here.